Building Apptainer/Singularity containers locally

 $ cd /c/work/containers/vm_singularity

 Now we are ready to prepare the VM.
-First we add, initialize and download the base image:
+First, we need to add, initialize, and download the base image for the VM:

 $ vagrant init sylabs/singularity-3.1-centos-7-64 --box-version 20190228.0.0